BunnyBlit/Blather/content/bouncing-balls.md

 ### Simulations are how we get useful stuff from models

 But uh, how do we use these four equations?
 We want to simulate the model for a given start state.
 We can do this analytically, no machine learning or evolutionary algorithms here!
-Because we're coming up with simulation results deterministically, its sometimes said that we "solve" the model.
+Because we're coming up with simulation results via calculation, its sometimes said that we "solve" the model.

 Because a `flow` is a function that takes in a state and returns a derivative with respect to a single variable, time, it's an Ordinary Differential Equation, or ODE.
 This is a well known branch of mathematics, and there exist methods to solve for ODEs!
 If you give an ODE Solver a function like `flow`, a start time, a start state and some constraints like "solve until `end_time`", you can get the states (along with times) for a `flow` from the start time to end time.
 This is called the "initial value problem" (IVP).